Easy, vegan Instant Pot Lentil Curry that takes less than an hour for a plant-based, high fiber, healthy meal everyone will enjoy

 Technically, you can use red lentils in lentil curry.
 However, red lentils do not hold up well when cooked for longer times, so they will probably be pretty mushy.
 If that's ok with you, then go ahead and use the red lentils.

+If you're wondering, "Is lentil curry good for you?" the answer is yes!
 While everyone has a different definition of healthy, this Instant Pot Lentil Curry is a nutritious dish.
-It's an excellent source of plant-based protein and is full of antioxidant-rich vegetables.
+It's an excellent source of plant-based protein and fiber.
+Plus, it's full of antioxidant-rich veggies.

-This lentil curry is great served over rice, but honestly it doesn't even need it.
-It's super filling by itself; however, rice or naan is nice to help sop up any extra sauce.
+While this lentil vegetable curry is filling by itself, adding rice, naan, or crackers is nice to help sop up any extra sauce.

 Final thoughts: